OPUS4/framework/README.md

 The OPUS 4 Framework is written in PHP.
 It also uses Ant for scripting common development actions.
 The Ant script (`build.xml`) is used for automation by a continous integration system.

+## Requirements

+The system must meet the following basic requirements in order to run the unit tests:

+- PHP < 7.2 (because of Zend Framework 1)
+- MySQL > 5.1

 ## Dependencies

-The system must meet some basic requirements in order to set up framework and the tests:

-- PHP < 7.2 (Because of Zend Framework 1)
-- MySQL > 5.1

-The dependencies are declared in composer.json and can be downloaded automatically using
+The dependencies are declared in `composer.json` and can be downloaded automatically using

     composer install

-Or
+or

     php composer.phar install

-Now the necessary packages are automatically downloaded and installed in the vendor directory of the instance.
+Now the necessary packages are automatically downloaded and installed in the `vendor` directory.

-### Configuration

-The config file (config.ini) for the testing configurations in the framework can be created using

-    ant prepare-config
+For more information about Composer: https://getcomposer.org

+The script `bin/install-composer.sh` can be used to automatically download `composer.phar`, so the most recent version can be used.
+Composer is also available in most Linux distributions.

+## Running the Unit Tests

+In order to run the unit tests you need to create database and a configuration for the framework.

-### Database
+### Creating the database

 The database schema can be created using the `createdb.php` script.